Moawhango: History and culture

 Moawhango is bastion of cultural engagement within the iwi boundary of Ngāti Whitikaupekaa.
 Originally known to local Māori as Te Riu o Puanga, during European settlement the valley became known as Moawhango.
 There are two marae within the valley, Te Riu o Puanga marae which holds the whare rūnanga (ancestral meeting house) Oruamatua; and Moawhango marae where the whare puni (ancestral sleeping house) of Whitikaupeka stands.
 Ngāti Whitikaupeka occupy the northern boundary for the Mōkai Pātea confederation of iwi, which includes Ngāi Te Ohuake extending eastward to the summit of the Ruahine range, Ngāti Tamakōpiri to the west, and Ngāti Hauiti to the south.
 Through intricate whakapapa (genealogy) connections, Ngāti Whitikaupeka are also affiliated to Ngāti Tūwharetoa and Ngāti Kahungunu, and maintain their independent autonomy on the lands that surround Moawhango, while affirming their complex whakapapa relationships with others.

 Historic buildings

-There are two historic buildings both of which are listed Category II by Heritage New Zealand.
+There are three historic buildings in the Moawhango area with Category I and II listings by Heritage New Zealand: the Birch Homestead has a Category I listing and the Batley Memorial Chapel and Whitikaupeka Church are Category II.

 The Batley Memorial Chapel was built in 1902 by Robert and Emily Batley as a memorial to their daughter Nellie who drowned in 1899.
-It was designed by Alfred Atkins in Gothic Revival style and built from locally-made bricks.
+It was designed by Alfred Atkins in Gothic Revival style and built from locally made bricks.
+There is also a shearing shed built in 1900 and other historic buildings on the Batley farm.

 Whitikaupeka Church was built between 1903 and 1905 by the hapū Ngāti Whiti to commemorate tribal elders.
 It is built of wood and the design is attributed by Alfred Atkins.

+The Birch Homestead built by Azim and William Birch dates from 1868; it is a rare example of a house constructed from cob.